Difference Between DLL and PLL

 DLL vs PLL

-PLL stands for Phase-locked loop.
-It is a high order system that is widely used in electronic appliances like television and radio, etc. The PLL system generates an output signal and the phase of this output signal is related to the phase of the input signal.
+PLL stands for a Phase-locked loop.
+It is a high-order system widely used in electronic appliances like television, radio, etc. The PLL system generates an output signal, and the phase of this output signal is related to the input signal phase.

 Comparison Table